Lisgevan/The-Modern-Javascript-Bootcamp-Course-2021/README.md

    Find it under the "04-Secret-Message" folder.

 5. Project five: **"E-Commerce site"**.
-   A JavaScript project to replicate an E-Commerce site.
+   A JavaScript project to replicate an E-Commerce site using NodeJS and Express server.
    Find it under the "05-E-Commerce" folder.